LeonamBr/LeonamBr/README.md

 I am trained as a computer technician at the former CEFET - Federal Center for Technological Education (currently IFF)

-I am under graduation from the state University of Northern Fluminense Darcy Ribeiro(UENF) in oil exploration and production engineering.
+I graduated from the state University of Northern Fluminense Darcy Ribeiro(UENF) in oil exploration and production engineering.

 ## Experiences